 Click the links below for additional concerts in San Francisco by month.
 You will also find upcoming shows for each holiday weekend.

-These are just a handful of the top San Francisco live music concerts this month.
-Click the links for ticketing info.
+These are a few of the top San Francisco concerts this February in 2018.

 One of the first place I look for San Francisco live music tickets is on Ticketmaster.
 Many large venues around SF use them to sell their tickets to shows.
 You will find a good selection of tickets for the Bill Graham Civic Auditorium, The Masonic, and the Fillmore.